 - Your new professional contacts

-- Your experience in many types of environments
+- Your experience in many types of environments; and

-Reason #5: Use Breaks Between Contracts to Do Whatever You Please
+Reason #6: You Can Use Breaks Between Contracts to Do Whatever You Please

 Travel nurses usually work with 13-week contracts.
 However, as the profession grows and demands change, there are more variations in contract lengths.